 In simple terms, Laser Marking is an enduring & solid procedure that makes use of a beam of concentrated light in order to create a lasting mark on the surface of a material.
 Generally, it can be executed with the help of different types of lasers such as fiber lasers, pulsed lasers, CO2 lasers, continuous lasers, or UV laser machines.
 Also, Laser marking includes a broad category of applications, and the most popular kinds of laser marking applications are as follows:

-Moreover, Laser marking can be automated and processed at really high velocities, while leaving behind enduring & strong traceability marks on many different types of substances, such as - wood, cardboard, paper, steel, copper, aluminium, titanium, ceramic, plastic and glass.
-It is always utilized to specify parts and products with 2D barcodes (QR codes or data matrix codes), alphanumerical serial numbers, VIN numbers, logos etc.
+Moreover, Laser marking can be automated and processed at really high velocities, while leaving behind enduring & strong traceability marks on many different types of substances, such as - wood, cardboard, paper, steel, copper, aluminum, titanium, ceramic, plastic, and glass.
+It is always utilized to specify parts and products with 2D barcodes (QR codes or data matrix codes), alphanumerical serial numbers, VIN numbers, logos, etc.